opf/openproject/docs/user-guide/meetings/classic-meetings/README.md

 keywords: meetings, classic meetings, agenda, minutes
 ---

-# Meeting management
+# Classic meetings

 Meetings in OpenProject allow you to manage and document your project meetings, prepare a meeting agenda together with your team and document and share minutes with attendees, all in one central place.

 <div class="glossary">
 **Meetings** is defined as a module that allows the organization of meetings.
 The module has to be activated in the project settings in order to be displayed in the side navigation.
 </div>
-> Please note that with OpenProject 13.1 [dynamic meetings](../dynamic-meetings) are introduced.
-At the moment, you can choose to use either classic or dynamic meetings but classic meetings module will be deactivated and replaced by dynamic meetings in the future.
+> *Note:* [Dynamic meetings](../dynamic-meetings) were introduced in OpenProject 13.1.
+At the moment, the Meetings module lets you create classic or dynamic meetings but please keep in mind that the ability to create classic meetings will eventually be removed from OpenProject.

 | Topic                                                                     | Content                                     |